 In studying Latin, you are studying the language of the ancient Romans, a people to whom we owe a great part of our modern civilisation, and a still greater part of our English language.
 You will experience at first hand elements of the culture, language and social and political life of the Roman civilisation which has inspired many later generations.
-As well as being exciting, challenging and inspiring, this course will help you to develop analytical skills and intellectual flexibility which will be useful in a wide range of jobs or in further study.
+As well as being exciting, challenging and great for expanding your general knowledge, this course will help you to develop analytical skills and intellectual flexibility which will be useful in a wide range of jobs or in further study.

 Latin is logical and teaches us how to think.
 As well as providing a window into another world, it will open your eyes to the structure of English.
 Of the 20,000 words which you will most commonly meet in English, over half are of Latin origin.
-Thus, Latin lives today in the speech of millions of people throughout the world - English, French, Spanish and Portuguese speakers especially - who are using words that were once part of the Latin tongue.
-Latin should not be described as a "dead" language, in the same way that the music of Beethoven or John Lennon, Mozart or Jimi Hendrix, cannot be described as "dead."
+Thus, Latin lives today in the speech of millions of people throughout the world (English, French, Spanish and Portuguese speakers especially) who are using words that were once part of the Latin tongue.
+Latin will help you develop your vocabulary and understand better the grammar of the modern language you are studying as well as expanding the range of words you use in English.

 The course is based on the Oxford Latin books which tell the story of Horace, a famous Roman poet, who lived during one of the most exciting and interesting periods of Roman history.
 The story is told in Latin so that you very quickly learn to read the language.
-The use of Latin in the modern world is never far away and time will be spent looking at its usage in the worlds of science, law, medicine, computing and even in the world of Harry Potter.
-In fact, you can expect a number of surprises!
+In Year 11, we start to look at the literature element of the course, at which point you may get to read the words of Julius Caesar, learn how Hannibal crossed the Alps with his elephants or read love poems written over 2000 years ago!

-No coursework or controlled assessments Three written exams: -
+No coursework or controlled assessments

+Three written exams: -